Reed Beds are constructed wetlands planted with fragmites australis and provide a natural and sustainable form of sewage treatment.

 There are two main types of reed bed.
-Horizontal and vertical flow.

 Horizontal flow (HF) reed beds are shallow lined structures which are constantly flooded to just below the gravel line.
 The effluent enters at one end and travels horizontally through the reeds bacteria rich root zone, before being discharged on the far side of the bed.
 The Common Reed Phragmites Australis is able to transfer oxygen from its leaves, down through its stem and rhizomes into the gravels around the root system creating a high population of micro organisms.